Definition of home staging

 I like how my mentor, Debra Gould The Staging Diva, explained how people pick homes.
 She says, “house hunting is like speed dating” where you need to create a great first impression of your home.
 You see so many houses in a day and you pick the ones that you love.
 I want to take a bit further and say that your house is going out on a date.

-When you get ready to meet somone for the first time, you get ready by taking a shower, pick out a nice outfit, put on your makeup and do your hair.
+When you get ready to meet someone for the first time, you get ready by taking a shower, pick out a nice outfit, put on your makeup and do your hair.
 Do you remember taking the time to do that?
 The same attention to detail needs to happen to your house.

 Which is why as a home stager, we start with decluttering because it’s the foundation we need to get to first.